StatCan/volume-cleaner/.github/ISSUE_TEMPLATE/bug_report.md

 #### Environment info

-#### Files
+#### Relevant Code Files

-A list of relevant files for this issue.
+List the code files you think are relevant to this issue.
 This will help people navigate the project and offer some clues of where to start.

 #### Steps to reproduce